mseminatore/TeslaJS/README.md

 # Library Interfaces

 The TeslaJS library exports a number of methods and constants.
+The library also responds to some environment variables.

+**Environment Variables**

+    TESLAJS_LOG        - if set defines the value of the default logging level TESLAJS_SERVER     - if set defines the URI for the Tesla servers (e.g. set to http://127.0.0.1:3000)

 **General API calls**